pttry/pttdatahaku/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`pttdatahaku` provides tools for creating, managing and maintaining PTT’s data bases.
-This package is for PTT’s internal use.
+`pttdatahaku` provides tools for creating, managing and using data bases.
+For PTT’s internal use.

-To use standardized analysis tools, the data has to be in standardized form.
+To use standardized analysis tools, we need data to be in a standardized form.
 Unfortunately the data available from Statistics Finland and other sources vary in its form.
 This package gives the tools to create a data bases and provides the tools and default ways of tidying the data into a